liferay/lexicon-site/src/pages/docs/patterns/Toolbars/management_bar.md

 title: "Management Toolbar"
 titleLabel: "Clay"
 titleLabelLink: "https://clayui.com/docs/components/toolbars/management_toolbar.html"
-description: "An extension of a toolbar configured as a combination of different components used to manage a dataset."
+description: "Management toolbar is an extension of Toolbar.
+It is a combination of different components including filters, orders, search, visualization select, and other actions that let users manage a dataset."
 layout: "guide"
 weight: 2
 ---

 <div class="page-description">{$page.description}</div>